 - I don’t have a favorite movie.

-- I like killing a lot of birds with one stone.
-I’m all about efficiency.
+- I’m all about efficiency.
+I like killing two (preferably more) birds with one stone.

 - I used to have panic attacks.
 I wouldn’t wish those on my worst enemy.